MIT-Emerging-Talent/ET6-foundations-group-31/collaboration/learning_goals.md

 ## Team Members Individual Goals

-Raneem Rami: I aim to collaborate with my team members to create well-documented and tested solutions by helping them and benefiting from their knowledge.
+I aim to collaborate with my team members to create well-documented and tested solutions by helping them and benefiting from their knowledge.
 I also aim to gain more skills in using GitHub efficiently as I am so excited to use it again in the future.

-Pyae Linn: My goal is to become a skilled and impactful AI or ML engineer, leveraging my expertise to create innovative solutions.
+My goal is to become a skilled and impactful AI or ML engineer, leveraging my expertise to create innovative solutions.

+Develop excellent programming habits.
+This encompasses documentation, testing, and writing clean, readable code.
+ My goal is to grow as a versatile developer by mastering multiple technologies and frameworks.

+My goal is learn and grow together with these team members.
+To share something we know and learn from each other to reach our goals